-Key Elements Description of Governance Mechanisms Assurance Received Identifying and communicating the Authority's vision of its purpose and intended outcomes for citizens and service users The Corporate Strategy 2020 - 2030 was approved at the 4 March 2020 Council meeting.
-It sets out the vision and priorities for the Council.
-A quarterly report sets out the Council's targets and performance measures that reflect the priorities set by services in their Annual Delivery Plans and also reports on key financial monitoring and decision making that help the delivery of the Corporate Strategy The Council is pro-active in reporting activity and outcomes to the public through the local press and social media, as well as through an electronic newsletter called The Messenger The vast majority of Council business is undertaken in public meetings quarterly report is reported through the Executive Board and the Overview Committee.
-Portfolio Holders receive monitoring reports on the indicators along with finance reports, on a regular basis The Leadership Team receive quarterly reports to check the position on each indictor.
-Quarterly performance and risk clinics are also in place.
-The Strategic Risk Register and Internal Audit Reviewing the Authority's vision and its implications for the Authority's governance arrangements Challenge sessions are held annually with Portfolio Holders and Managers to consider the service priorities and the associated targets set in the performance framework Review of current performance against priorities reported to Portfolio Holders.
-Performance reporting is aligned to the Strategic Priorities of the Corporate Strategy Feedback from community/member/staff consultation on Council priorities Translating the Vision into objectives The Annual Delivery Plan identifies activity that helps to deliver the Corporate priorities The Medium Term Financial Strategy identifies risks and opportunities to achieving the delivery of the Council's priorities The Risk Strategy and Risk Register supports the delivery of priorities.
+Key Elements Description of Governance Mechanisms Assurance Received Identifying and communicating the Authority's vision of its purpose and intended outcomes for citizens and service users The Sub-regional Strategy was approved at the 13 December 2023 Council meeting.
+It sets out the vision and priorities for the Partnership and the Council.
+A quarterly report sets out the Council's targets and performance measures that reflect the priorities set by services in their Annual Delivery Plans and also reports on key financial monitoring and decision making that help the delivery of the Corporate Strategy The Council is pro-active in reporting activity and outcomes to the public through the local press and social media, as well as through an electronic newsletter called The Messenger The vast majority of Council business is undertaken in public meetings The Performance Management Framework quarterly report is reported through the Executive Board and the Overview Committee.
+Portfolio Holders receive updates on key indicators and finance matters, on a six weekly basis.
+The Leadership Team receive quarterly reports to check the position on each indictor.
+Quarterly governance clinics (covering performance and risk) are also in place.
+The Strategic Risk Register and Internal Audit Plan support the achievement of the Council's priorities The Medium Term Financial Strategy which is reported at the March Council meeting not only sets the scene financially, it also identifies any change to priorities and/or new areas of focus.
+Reviewing the Authority's vision and its implications for the Authority's governance arrangements Challenge sessions are held annually with Portfolio Holders and Managers to consider the service priorities and the associated targets set in the performance framework Council approves the performance framework, following discussion at Joint Strategy Board Review of current performance against priorities reported to Portfolio Holders.
+Performance reporting is aligned to the Strategic Priorities of the Sub-regional Strategy Feedback from community/member/staff consultation on Partnership and Council priorities Translating the Vision into objectives The Annual Delivery Plan identifies activity that helps to deliver the Corporate priorities The Medium Term Financial Strategy identifies risks and opportunities to achieving the delivery of the priorities The Risk Strategy and Risk Registers support the delivery of priorities.
 The Annual Delivery Plan is agreed by Council setting out the deliverables in the year-ahead.
 Service performance is monitored via Performance Framework which reports into Cabinet and Scrutiny quarterly.
-MTFS agreed by Executive Board and Council Measuring the quality of service for users, for ensuring they are delivered in accordance with the Authority's objectives and for A range of surveys are carried out each year, co-ordinated through the Corporate Consultation programme Internet questions and monitoring of social networking Quarterly Monitoring report contains both performance and finance indicators.
+MTFS agreed by Executive Board and Council Measuring the quality of service for users, for ensuring they are delivered in accordance with the Authority's objectives and for ensuring that they A range of surveys are carried out each year, co-ordinated through the Corporate Consultation programme Monitoring of social networking Quarterly Monitoring report contains both performance and finance indicators.
 Performance Management Framework quarterly report, reported through Executive Board, Overview Committee and Audit & Governance Committee; including finance data and decisions as well as performance target detail.
 Feedback from service level surveys